Trophic cascade: Terrestrial trophic cascades

 Critics pointed out that published terrestrial trophic cascades generally involved smaller subsets of the food web (often only a single plant species).
 This was quite different from aquatic trophic cascades, in which the biomass of producers as a whole were reduced when predators were removed.
 Additionally, most terrestrial trophic cascades did not demonstrate reduced plant biomass when predators were removed, but only increased plant damage from herbivores.
 It was unclear if such damage would actually result in reduced plant biomass or abundance.
 In 2002 a meta-analysis found trophic cascades to be generally weaker in terrestrial ecosystems, meaning that changes in predator biomass resulted in smaller changes in plant biomass.
 In contrast, a study published in 2009 demonstrated that multiple species of trees with highly varying autecologies are in fact heavily impacted by the loss of an apex predator.
-Another study, published in 2011, demonstrated that the loss of large terrestrial predators also significantly degrades the integrity of river and stream systems, impacting their morphology, hydrology, and associated biological communities.

-The critics' model is challenged by studies accumulating since the reintroduction of gray wolves (Canis lupus) to Yellowstone National Park.
-The gray wolf, after being extirpated in the 1920s and absent for 70 years, was reintroduced to the park in 1995 and 1996.
-Since then a three-tiered trophic cascade has been reestablished involving wolves, elk (Cervus elaphus), and woody browse species such as aspen (Populus tremuloides), cottonwoods (Populus spp.), and willows (Salix spp.).
-Mechanisms likely include actual wolf predation of elk, which reduces their numbers, and the threat of predation, which alters elk behavior and feeding habits, resulting in these plant species being released from intensive browsing pressure.
-Subsequently, their survival and recruitment rates have significantly increased in some places within Yellowstone's northern range.
-This effect is particularly noted among the range's riparian plant communities, with upland communities only recently beginning to show similar signs of recovery.